MartLugt/PWS/README.md

 # Speech assistant
 In this repository all of the code files for the assistant are stored.

-According to all known laws of aviation, there is no way a bee should be able to fly.
+According to all known laws of aviation, there is no way a bee should bee able to fly.

 ## Files